Designr-in/clean-pumping-system/docs/readme.md

-# Clean your pumping system - user manual for Rukmani Housing Society, Vasind
+# Maintenance manual for Rukmani Housing Society, Vasind

 (this is a private manual and may not generally apply to your pumping system, if you are not the said housing society)